Mayankdays/Audiobook/README.md

 ## Installation and Import of packages

 Before we begin writing our code, we have to install 2 packages.
 First go to Terminal and write `pip install pyttsx3` which will convert the text to speech.
-Then write `pip install ` in the terminal that will read the pdf you will give to read.
+Then write `pip install PyPDF2` in the terminal that will read the pdf you will give to read.
 After installing these 2 go to your coding area and import both of those packages:

 `import pyttsx3`

-`import `
+`import PyPDF2`

-After we write thses 2 we should make their names simpler. write these next:
+After we write these 2 we should make their names simpler. write these next:

 `speaker = pyttsx3.init()`

+`pdfreader = `